 Our initial steps to digitisation led to collaborative partnership work with leading institutions and produced fabulous new student art and media as part of a JISC funded case study based on engagement with the Archive.
-Bradford College Textile Archive opened in the Yorkshire Craft Centre in March 2000 but closed a number of Clare Lamkin with just some of the archive in boxes in August 2010years later with the intention of relocating it to Saltaire, in a scheme led by an external consortium of different textile organisations.
+Bradford College Textile Archive opened in the Yorkshire Craft Centre in March 2000 but closed a number of years later with the intention of relocating it to Saltaire, in a scheme led by an external consortium of different textile organisations.
 However, following the unexpected demise of this scheme, the Archive was returned to the College in boxes.
 After this extended temporary closure, Manager Clare Lamkin began work in earnest to find a new home on campus for the collections and to provide resources to ensure its sustainability and accessibility.
 Our journey to digitisation began in 2009, during this period of excitement and uncertainty as we prepared to make the Archive a physical reality once more, hampered by a lack of external funding, the need to appoint an archivist and non-familiarity with the collections due to prolonged unavailability.

 Arts & Cultural Projects Officer, Shelagh Ward attended a Digital Images’ Seminar organised by the Visual Arts Data Service (VADS) at the London College of Fashion in September 2009.
 Her introduction to VADS Director Leigh Garrett led to his visit to College and we were subsequently invited to join the VADS-led Look-Here! project.
 Look Here!, a recently commenced JISC funded project, was concerned with developing a community of expertise in the creation, management and use of digitised resources for teaching, learning and research in the creative arts.
 The project was managed by VADS and ultimately there were 7 funded partners: Arts University College at Bournemouth, Norwich University College of the Arts, University College Falmouth, University for the Creative Arts, University of Brighton, University of the Arts London, and University of Southampton; and 2 unfunded partners, Royal School of Needlework and the Bradford College Textile Archive.